Report lauded by Stitt as guide for Oklahoma on pregnancy care also draws criticisms

 The task force also recommended:

-– Consider a woman to have a dependent and be eligible for federal financial assistance through the Temporary Assistance for Needy Families program “at the point of a positive pregnancy test.”
+• Considering a woman “at the point of a positive pregnancy test” to have a dependent and be eligible for federal financial assistance through the Temporary Assistance for Needy Families program.

 Rates of women voter registrations are surging—particularly where reproductive rights are threatened